All You Need to Know About Virginia's Estate and Inheritance Taxes

-What Is the Pick Up Tax or Sponge Tax?
+What Is the Pick-Up Tax or Sponge Tax?

 What Is the Future of the Virginia Estate Tax?

-was imposed for deaths that occurred between January 1, 2005, and June 30, 2007; for deaths occurring on or after July 1, 2007, Virginia stopped collecting a state estate tax.
-The majority of states did absolutely nothing and therefore no longer collect a state estate tax, but Virginia was one of a handful of states that did enact a separate state estate tax.
-However, it was short-lived state estate tax that was imposed for deaths that occurred between January 1, 2005, and June 30, 2007; for deaths occurring on or after July 1, 2007, Virginia stopped collecting a state estate tax.
+This regime was imposed for deaths that occurred between Jan.
+1, 2005, and June 30, 2007; for deaths occurring on or after July 1, 2007, Virginia stopped collecting a state estate tax altogether.
+The majority of states did absolutely nothing after passage of the EGTRRA and therefore no longer collect a state estate tax, but Virginia was one of a handful of states that did enact a separate state estate tax.

-So what is the future of the Virginia estate tax?
-While under the provisions of the EGTRRA the pick up tax was supposed to return in 2011, it didn't due to the enactment of the Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010 ("TRUIRJCA"), which reinstated federal estate taxes but did not bring back the pickup tax.
-Nonetheless, the provisions of TRUIRJCA were set to expire on December 31, 2012, which would have brought the pickup tax back in 2013, but Congress and President Obama acted in early 2013 to pass the American Taxpayer Relief Act ("ATRA").
+While under the provisions of the EGTRRA the pick-up tax was supposed to return in 2011, it didn't due to the enactment of the Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010 (TRUIRJCA), which reinstated federal estate taxes but left the pick-up tax behind.